codeflorist/quakespasm/README.md

 - Vanilla Quake, Scourge of Armagon and Dissolution of Eternity weapons (including the VR versions of Plague's weapon pack and Enhanced and Authentic Model Packs - [see info above for details](#enhanced-models)!)
 - Arcane Dimensions weapons (be sure to use folder-name `ad` and start game with `-game ad` to have them applied, [see info above for use of VR weapons](#enhanced-models))
 - Alkaline weapons (be sure to use folder-name `alk` and start game with `-game alk` to have them applied, [see info above for use of VR weapons](#enhanced-models))
+- Weapons for Slave Zero X: Episode Enyo (be sure to use folder-name `enyo` and start game with `-game enyo` to have them applied).
 - Underdark Overbright's axe (be sure to use folder-name `udob` and start game with `-game udob` to have them applied)
 - The Spiritworld's and axe (be sure to use folder-name `spiritworld` and start game with `-game spiritworld` to have them applied)